496th Air Base Squadron

-The 496th Air Base Squadron (496 ABS) is a United States Air Force Geographically Separated Unit (GSU), stationed on the Spanish Air Force (SpAF) installation of Morón Air Base, Spain.
-The 496 ABS is part of the 65th Air Base Group, Lajes Field, Portugal under the 86th Airlift Wing, Ramstein Air Base, Germany.
+The 496th Air Base Squadron (496 ABS) is a United States Air Force Geographically Separated Unit (GSU), stationed on the Spanish Air and Space Force (SASF) installation of Morón Air Base, Spain.
+The 496 ABS is part of the 65th Air Base Group, Lajes Field, Portugal, under the 86th Airlift Wing, Ramstein Air Base, Germany.

 Overview

 The Squadron is a direct liaison between the 86th Airlift Wing and Spanish 11th Fighter Wing (Ala 11, Ejercito del Aire).
 The 496 ABS is responsible for all U.S. reception and power projection operations (with direct authorization & coordination from SpAF Base leadership).